foxypool/docs/docs/chia-dashboard-satellite/configuration.md

 ### `excludedServices`:
 : Possible values in the array: `fullNode`, `wallet`, `farmer`, `harvester`, `plotter`.
 An array with services to exclude from stats, even when they are running.

+### `chiaDashboardCoreUrl`:
+: The url the satellite should connect to for stats updates, default is `https://chia-dashboard-api.foxypool.io`.

 ## Configuration Example